inventionate/Email-Obfuscator/README.md

 {{ variable|obfuscateEmail }}
 ```

-## Call for integrations
+### Your platform not listed here? (aka "Go go community!")

-If you made an integration bundle/extension/package for a specific framework or CMS, please open a pull request.
+Well, feel free to hop in and create an integration yourself!
+If you have made an integration bundle/extension/package for a specific framework or CMS, please:

+- Fork the project
+- Place the necessary files in a correspondingly named folder in `src/`
+- Supply a README entry
+- Open up a pull request

 ## Credits